 Potential patients often ask, “How much does bioidentical hormone therapy cost?”
-Bioidentical hormone therapy along with a comprehensive, tailored treatment plan is approximately $250-$500 per month.
+Bioidentical hormone therapy combined with a comprehensive, tailored treatment plan averages $250-$500 per month.
 The cost varies per patient based on the required lab testing, eligibility of insurance coverage, necessary follow-up appointments, prescriptions, and supplements.

 BodyLogicMD does not charge an annual membership fee.
 Incurred costs are associated with the requirements for successful treatment.
 Your physician will partner with you to determine the best treatment plan to address your diagnosis and achieve optimal health.